Meewasin Valley Authority: Meewasin's mandates

-Meewasin Registered Charity
+Meewasin registered charity

 Meewasin is a registered charity.
-Approximately 54% of its budget for 2006–07 came from non-statutory sources to support conservation, development and education initiatives.
+Approximately 54% of its budget for 2006–07 came from non-statutory sources to support conservation, development, and education initiatives.

-The jurisdiction of the authority runs for approximately 60 km along the river from Pike Lake in the southwest to Clarke's Crossing in the northeast in the City of Saskatoon, Rural Municipality of Corman Park and University of Saskatchewan.
+The jurisdiction of the authority runs for approximately 60 km along the river from Pike Lake in the southwest to Clarke's Crossing in the northeast in the city of Saskatoon, the Rural Municipality of Corman Park No. 344, and the University of Saskatchewan.